This is, talk about, you know, when hell freezes over.

 What an honor, Jason.

-What is it about Americans that have caused us to shift our attention away from the can-do sphere and attitude of companies to help us through heck economic hard times and our shift and focus on attention towards government.
+What is it about Americans that have caused us to shift our attention away from the can-do spirit and attitude of companies to help us through economic hard times and our shift and focus on attention towards government?

-Government is the is the savior, is or so the collective mindset goes.
+Government is the savior, or so the collective mindset goes.

 Why and how can we get out of it?